-There’s no doubt about it: people do nasty things, and what happens in life is not always fair.
+Here’s the truth: people do nasty things, and what happens in life is not always fair.

 You’re holding a grudge when you feel locked into a story of what happened and you feed that story with your attention.
 Every definition of “grudge” that I found talks about “ill will and resentment.”

-When you resist forgiving, you’re solidifying your experience of ill will and resentment.
+Not forgiving means you’re solidifying your experience of ill will and resentment.

 6. You don’t need an apology.

 Forgiveness is an inner letting go.
-In the state of not forgiving, you’re plying the hurtful story with your attention so it stays feeling very real for you.
+In the state of not forgiving, you’re plying the hurtful story with your attention so it keeps feeling very real for you.

 7. Forgiving supports the health of your body.